r0b0/debian-installer/README.md

  1. EFI boot partition
  2. Base Image - Btrfs partition with maximum zstd compression.
     When the live system is running, this is used as a [read-only lower device for overlayfs](https://docs.kernel.org/filesystems/overlayfs.html).
-    The installer will copy this to the target system, mount it read-write, resize to expand to the whole partition and continue with the system installation.
+    When installing the target system, the installer will copy this to the target system, mount it read-write, resize to expand to the whole partition and continue with the system installation.
  3. Top Overlay - upper and work device for the overlayfs for the live system.
 The changes you make while the live system is running are persisted here.

 ### Building the Front-End